- NORTH AMERICA EDITIONAustraliaNorth AmericaWorld

 The US Energy Information Administration estimates that Gulf producers have collectively shut in roughly 9.1 million barrels per day in April simply because they cannot safely ship cargoes through the Strait.

-“The war is hitting the global economy in cumulative waves: first through higher energy prices, then higher food prices, and finally, higher inflation, which will push up interest rates and make debt even more expensive,” World Bank Group’s Chief Economist Indermit GIll said.
+“The war is hitting the global economy in cumulative waves: first through higher energy prices, then higher food prices, and finally, higher inflation, which will push up interest rates and make debt even more expensive,” World Bank Group’s Chief Economist Indermit GIll said in the organization's report.

-The World Bank cautioned that the baseline projections could deteriorate rapidly if critical oil and gas facilities suffer further damage.
-In a scenario where export volumes are slow to recover, Brent oil could average US$115 a barrel this year, pushing inflation in developing economies to 5.8 percent—a level exceeded only in 2022 over the past decade.
+The World Bank cautions that the baseline projections could deteriorate rapidly if critical oil and gas facilities suffer further damage.
+In a scenario where export volumes are slow to recover, Brent could average US$115 this year, pushing inflation in developing economies to 5.8 percent — a level exceeded only in 2022 over the past decade.

-With global central banks already fighting stubborn inflation, the World Bank is urging governments to maintain strict fiscal discipline.
+With global central banks already fighting stubborn inflation, the World Bank is urging strict fiscal discipline.

 Don't forget to follow us @INN_Resource for real-time updates!